msg-byu/getting-started/README.md

 ## Continuous Integration, Code Coverage, and Quality

-Now that you have a working code base we want to ensure that it doesn't get messed up as you continue to develop and other people start to contribute to your project.
-One way to ensure that new code revisions don't break your codes functionality is Continuous Integration (CI).
-The idea is that every time anyone pushes to your git repository or creates a pull request the CI service will run all your unit tests and let you know if they still pass.
-The CI provider I'll cover here is called [Travis CI](https://travis-ci.org/).
+Now that you have a working code base, we want to ensure that it doesn't get messed up as you continue to develop and other people start to contribute to your project.
+Continuous Integration (CI) is an effective way to ensure that new code revisions don't break the current functionality.
+Every time someone pushes to your git repository, or creates a pull request, the CI service will run all your unit tests and let you know if they still pass.
+The CI provider we use is [Travis CI](https://travis-ci.org/).

 ### Continuous Integration, Travis CI

 The first thing you need to do is enable Travis CI to monitor your git repository and run unit tests when it detects a change.
 To do that go
-to: [https://travis-ci.org/](https://travis-ci.org/) and click on the 'Sign in with GitHub' or 'Sign up' buttons (either will have the same effect.
-Once logged in the server should automatically start linking with GitHub and listing your repositories, if it doesn't go up to your name in the top right corner and click on the accounts option that pops down.
+to: [https://travis-ci.org/](https://travis-ci.org/) and click on the 'Sign in with GitHub' or 'Sign up' buttons.
+(Either will have the same effect.
+Once logged in the server should automatically start linking with GitHub and listing your repositories.
+If it doesn't, go to your name in the top right corner and click on the accounts option that pops down.